malikmuzammalh221/Muzammal-Hussain/README.md

 Prime Estate Project

 Prime Estate Project is a web-based application designed in ASP.NET to facilitate real estate transactions, enabling users to buy, sell, and rent properties seamlessly.
-Developed using a combination of JavaScript, HTML, BootStrap, JavaScript, Ajax and C#, this project aims to provide a user-friendly platform for managing real estate listings and inquiries.​ Features
+Developed using a combination of JavaScript, HTML, BootStrap, Ajax and C#, this project aims to provide a user-friendly platform for managing real estate listings and inquiries.​ Features